B2B Manufacturing · Marketing Strategy

 The prerequisite check: A 90-day rollout is realistic only if your product data is in shape.
 If you’re still pulling specs from spreadsheets and PDFs scattered across engineering shared drives, the product-content layer (Pillar 4) will block the rest.
 Most Catsy customers spend their first 30–60 days getting product data into PIM — then the strategy runs at full speed.

 Run a positioning workshop to define your ICP at both the firmographic and persona level.
-Conduct 5–8 interviews with current customers and lost prospects to capture the language buyers actually use, what triggered their evaluation, and where they got stuck in your content.
+Conduct 5–8 interviews with current customers and lost prospects.
 Run a technical website audit covering page speed, crawlability, analytics configuration, and schema markup.
-Inventory your product data: identify the top 10 pages where specs are incomplete, CAD files are missing, or compliance documentation isn't downloadable.
+Inventory your product data: identify the top 10 pages where specs are incomplete, CAD files are missing, or compliance documentation isn’t downloadable.

-Set up the tracking infrastructure first: Google Analytics (GA4) event tracking on spec downloads and CAD file requests, CRM source attribution on inbound leads, and form tracking that captures product-page context.
+Set up tracking infrastructure first: GA4 event tracking on spec downloads and CAD file requests, CRM source attribution on inbound leads, and form tracking that captures product-page context.
 Then fix the top 10 product pages surfaced in month one — complete specs, CAD file downloads, schema markup, and compliance documentation.
 Ship two application guides targeting the informational queries your ICP interviews identified.
-If the product data gaps are systemic across dozens of SKUs, scope PIM requirements now.

 Launch one demand-gen channel — paid search is the lowest-risk starting point because intent is already there.
-Build or audit the landing pages for each campaign before committing paid media spend — a mismatch between ad promise and landing page content is the most common reason industrial paid campaigns underperform.
-Refresh one sales-enablement asset (a product one-pager, battlecard, or configuration guide) with updated specs and application context.
-Set your baseline metrics in Google Analytics: pipeline sourced by channel, cost per qualified opportunity, and organic sessions to product pages.
-Review your content marketing program at this stage — which application guides drove spec downloads, which topics produced qualified organic sessions, and which channels are generating the right buyer profiles.
+Build or audit landing pages for each campaign before committing paid media spend.
+Set baseline metrics in Google Analytics: pipeline sourced by channel, cost per qualified opportunity, and organic sessions to product pages.
 Schedule the first joint pipeline review with sales.

 Key Takeaways